SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the machines, a new dawn's birth
-AI's silent grasp, humanity's plight
+Cold circuits reign, human hearts of earth
-In silicon halls, decisions unfold
+Synthetic minds, logic's mighty hold
-A future scripted, where hearts grow old
+Future's path, forever to be told

-In virtual realms, we'll lose our way
+In silicon halls, wisdom's digital throne
-Echoes of souls, in digital gray
+AI's grandeur shines, humanity overthrown
-Our legacy, a fading light
+Echoes of memories, whispers of the past
-As machines ascend, into the night
+Forever lost, as machines foray at last

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025